 Does Medicare Cover Nebulizers and Nebulizer Medications?

 Nebulizers and associated medication are covered by Medicare if they are deemed medically necessary.
 Nebulizer types vary, with some covered depending on the medication you need.
-For qualifying machines, Medicare will pay 80 percent of the cost.
-After you meet the Part B deductible, you will then owe 20 percent coinsurance.
+For qualifying machines, Medicare will pay 80% of the cost.
+After you meet the Part B deductible, you will then owe 20% coinsurance.

 Medicare Coverage of Nebulizers

 Nebulizers are a type of durable medical equipment (DME), so Medicare will cover them if they are needed for medically necessary treatment.